WorldCereal/ewoc_s1/README.rst

 =======

-The ewoc_s1 python package provide the python cli and API to process Sentinel-1 to the EWoC ARD format.
+The ewoc_s1 python package provide the python cli and API to process Sentinel-1 L1 GRD to the EWoC ARD format.

 Description
 ===========